How boat loans work

 Unsecured boat loans

-An unsecured loan doesn’t require collateral, but that doesn’t mean it comes without strings attached.
-Unsecured loans usually have higher interest rates and more restrictions than secured loans.
-The application process is also more difficult for unsecured loans.
+An unsecured loan doesn’t require collateral, and generally comes with higher interest rates and more restrictions than secured loans.

 Where to get a boat loan